Skip to Content

 The Sharks are six division title winners and their many fans fill the venue with a sea of teal-colored jerseys.
 These fans are loyal, and loud, and bring their boundless energy to make the games jovial and fun.

 However, the Sharks are not the only major sports franchise that call San Jose home.
-This is Earthquakes country too.
+This is Earthquakes country, too.
 Head over to Avaya Stadium to catch this Major Soccer League (MLS) team.

 The two-time MLS Cup champions offer a lively atmosphere and a lesson in seismology at the same time.
 The US Geological Survey installed a seismograph onsite as part of a study of how ground motion varies during earthquakes.
 It may interest you to know that it records raucous crowd activity at home games as well as natural earthquakes.

-6. Shop the San Jose Flea Market, Then Hit Up Raging Waters
+Shop the San Jose Flea Market

-San Jose Flea Market, Photo by Flickr/bluewaikiki.com
+San Jose Flea Market by Flickr/bluewaikiki.com

-Fun things to do with kids at the San Jose Flea Market include the vintage carousel, three playgrounds, and carnival rides.
+Fun things to do with kids at the San Jose Flea Market include the vintage carousel, three playgrounds, arcade games and carnival rides.
 Many families enjoy live entertainment.
 Musical acts routinely play at the venue which has two stages, one of which is often occupied by Mexican Mariachi bands.

 While San Jose may be a city at the forefront of futuristic innovation, it is also a place that has not forgotten its history.
 One of the fun things to do in San Jose with kids is to revisit history.